Integrating View Conditions for Image Synthesis: Experiment

-\textbf{Necessity of View Conditions:} In instances where the given view conditions exhibit a significant error or when no view conditions are provided, the process of generating the object tends to favor a semantic orientation within the source image (such as backing against a wall) or the direction most frequently observed during training (typically the front).
+\textbf{Necessity of View Conditions:} If the provided view conditions display substantial error, or if no view conditions are provided, the object generation process tends to favor a semantic orientation within the source image (such as backing against a wall) or the direction most frequently observed during training (typically the front).

 \textbf{Robustness of View Conditions:} View conditions exhibit a certain degree of robustness.
-Specifically, predictions remain relatively unaffected by errors within a 20-degree range.
+Specifically, predictions remain relatively stable within an error range of 20 degrees.

 These observations further underscore the dual significance of view conditions, emphasizing both their necessity and robustness.